The Corporate Immigration Review: Panama

-The City of Knowledge is a government-sponsored cluster of academic organisations, technology companies and non-governmental organisations, managed by a foundation of the same name.
-It is located just across the Miraflores locks of the Panama Canal, in what used to be one of the United States Southern Command headquarters in the Republic of Panama, Fort Clayton.
+The City of Knowledge is a government-sponsored cluster of academic organisations, technology companies and non-governmental organisations managed by a foundation of the same name.
+It is located just across the Miraflores locks of the Panama Canal, in what used to be one of the United States Southern Command headquarters in Panama, Fort Clayton.

 Panama Canal administration

 There are special immigration permits for foreign workers hired by the Panama Canal Authority or its subcontractors.
 The process is filed at a special office at the National Immigration Service office, which offers an expedited service.
 The percentage limitation is not mandatory.